1. Introduction

 Considerations

-their files.
-Hence, a major security concern was to prevent the FindCommand
+Decrypt their files.
+Hence, a major security concern was to prevent the FindCommand from searching

 through the contents of files that are previously encrypted.
 This is crucial to prevent the leakage of data